By Mayo Clinic Staff

 - Shoulder pain

-You may take acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) for pain relief, but avoid using aspirin, since it may promote bleeding.
+You may take acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) for pain relief, but avoid using aspirin, since it may increase bleeding.
 You may bathe 48 hours after the procedure, but avoid straining or rubbing the incision for one week.
 Carefully dry the incision after bathing.

-Avoid strenuous lifting and sex for one week.
+Avoid strenuous lifting and sex for one to two weeks.
 Resume your normal activities gradually as you begin to feel better.
 Your stitches will dissolve and won't require removal.
-Make an appointment to see your health care provider a week after the procedure to make sure you're healing properly.
+Check with your health care provider to see if you need a follow-up appointment.

 - Fainting spells